aarron-lee/gpd-win-tricks/README.md

 Note that this fully fixes suspend on the 6800u WM2, but newer models have additional suspend-resume issues

-The fingerprint scanner has been found to cause suspend issues.
-Since the fingerprint scanner is non-functional on Linux, we can disable it with a udev rule
+The fingerprint scanner has been found to cause suspend issues, we can disable it with a udev rule

 Note that this fix should already be shipping on the latest Bazzite.